-Evidently the event became a chance for an outdoorsy outing, and there were people selling food and varied things.
+Evidently, the event became a chance for an outdoorsy outing.
+There were people selling food, and varied things.

 There was even the low-level pickpocket that was caught trying to snatch something from someone’s pocket.

-They were selling from example this Pan America BoeinB 747, that wasn’t Boeing, nor BoeinB, nor did it have Pan American’s colours.
+For instance, they were selling this Pan America BoeinB 747.
+It wasn’t Boeing, nor BoeinB, nor did it have Pan American’s colours.
 But anyway… it was there.

 Romantic outdoorsy outing, of course.

-And while the traffic was calmed and the Airbus A380 was out of sight, there were other ways to entertain oneself.
+And while the traffic was calmed, and the Airbus A380 was out of sight, I had other ways to entertain myself.

-My friendss Eduardo nonetheless could go on january the 14th 2006 and he made a video of what happened that day.
+My friend Eduardo, nonetheless, could go on January, 14th 2006.
+He made a video of what happened that day.

-Thanks to this event I ended up living in Thailand some time later (una thing led to the other and the other), but that belongs to another article.
+Thanks to this event, I got in touch with a person.
+And time later, I ended up living in Thailand (one thing led to the other and the other).
 Kisses.